Request Your Free

 - Falling asleep at the wheel

-These factors lead to a higher accident risk, and as such, the state uses such deviations to assign a fault percentage to each driver.
+These factors lead to higher accident risk, and as such, the state uses such deviations to assign a fault percentage to each driver.

 Cell Phone Use in Georgia